Cadillac

-Cadillac is among the first automotive brands in the world, fourth in the United States only to Autocar Company (1897) and fellow GM marques Oldsmobile (1897) and Buick (1899).
-It was named after Antoine de la Mothe Cadillac (1658–1730), who founded Detroit, Michigan.
+Cadillac, founded in 1902, is among the first automotive brands in the world, fourth in the United States only to Autocar Company (1897) and fellow GM marques Oldsmobile (1897) and Buick (1899).
+It was named after Antoine de la Mothe Cadillac (1658–1730), the French explorer who founded Detroit, Michigan.
 The Cadillac crest is based on his coat of arms.

 By the time General Motors purchased the company in 1909, Cadillac had already established itself as one of America's premier luxury car makers.
 The complete interchangeability of its precision parts had allowed it to lay the foundation for the modern mass production of automobiles.
 It was at the forefront of technological advances, introducing full electrical systems, the clashless manual transmission and the steel roof.
 The brand developed three engines, with its V8 setting the standard for the American automotive industry.

 Cadillac had the first U.S. car to win the Royal Automobile Club of the United Kingdom's Dewar Trophy by successfully demonstrating the interchangeability of its component parts during a reliability test in 1908; this spawned the firm's slogan "Standard of the World".
 It won the trophy again in 1912 for incorporating electric starting and lighting in a production automobile.

-Early history
+History

 Founding

 Cadillac was formed from the remnants of the Henry Ford Company.
 After a dispute between Henry Ford and his investors, Ford left the company along with several of his key partners in March 1902.
 Ford's financial backers William Murphy and Lemuel Bowen called in engineer Henry M. Leland of Leland & Faulconer Manufacturing Company to appraise the plant and equipment in preparation for liquidating the company's assets.
 Instead, Leland persuaded the pair to continue manufacturing automobiles using Leland's proven single-cylinder engine.
 A new company called the Cadillac Automobile Company was established on August 22, 1902, converting the Henry Ford Company factory at Cass Street and Amsterdam Avenue.
 It was named after French explorer Antoine Laumet de La Mothe, sieur de Cadillac, who had founded Detroit in 1701.